 Eveline Grünwald points out that, “People thought we were lying down and masturbating, but that was never the intention.
 Neither did we choose the photo, but Bryan did ask us if we were d’accord with it.
 We didn’t think it was scandalous anyway.”
 It was nicht das Ende der Welt (Eveline and Constanze are credited in the sleeve notes for their short translation of the German passage in “Bitter-Sweet”).

-The emergence of this timeless cover shot was in images such as a rowdy black and white picture in the 1972 April issue of Men Only, and a colourful Xmas calendar girl by the British artist Allen Jones – in the 1973 and best Pirelli Calendar – but it was Ferry’s art direction (together with Nick de Ville, who earlier in 1974 had done the apple-green cover with the saucy geisha girls for Sparks’ Kimono My House) that turned the idea into a permanent joy for the tender pervert in all of us.
-He made it witty, sexy, gimmicky, glamorous and mass produced.
-Eveline and Constanze, you are sublime.
+The emergence of this timeless cover shot was in images such as a rowdy black and white picture in the 1972 April issue of Men Only, and a colourful Xmas calendar girl by the British artist Allen Jones – in the 1973 and best Pirelli Calendar – but it was Ferry’s art direction (together with Nick de Ville, who earlier in 1974 had done the apple-green cover with the saucy geisha girls for Sparks’ Kimono My House) that made it witty, sexy, gimmicky, glamorous and mass produced, a permanent joy for the tender pervert in all of us.

 This is a modified version of a text written for my blog at colette.fr in 2009.